AlbericDavila/Collections/README.md

 ===========

 ******
 The tests/drivers for these data structures were created by Dr. Anotnio Huertas, my mentor in data structures.
-He gave all the students the tests programs (or drivers) and we had to create the datastructures that would run them correctly.
+He gave all his students (me included) the tests programs (or drivers) and we had to create the datastructures that would run them correctly.
 ******

 These are the data structures discussed and worked with in the course "SICI - 4036 - Data Structures".